adz0612/NotesPRO/readme.md

 # Use Cases:

-1. It isn't adviced to read books while travelling as it strains our eyes. notesPRO can be used here.
+1. It isn't advised to read books while travelling as it strains our eyes. notesPRO can be used here.
 You can **listen** to your notes on the go.
 Just take a pic of your notes
 **[ Handwritten / Typed ]** and notesPRO will extract the text and read it out to you.

 2. Sometimes, while in a hurry, we are looking for just that one thing in our notes and we just can't find it.
 With notesPRO, you can: